jimoconnell/googleflights/README.md

 Do you want to download your data?
 # csv_file_download = 'Yes'

-# IS THERE A DIFFERENT AIRPORT DISPLAYING IN RESULTS?
-CHANGE AIRPORT BY ADJUSTING LIST INDEX (0 is default)
-# THAT YOU SEEN IN COMMAND LINE.
-NOTE: ONLY APPLICABLE IF CHOOSING CUSTOM DEPARTURE/ARRIVAL DESTINATIONS
 Is there a different airport displaying in the results?
-Change airport by adjusting the list index (0 is default)
+Change airport by adjusting the list index (0 is default).
 Note: you will see these IATA codes printed in the command line.
 This is a way to debug every time the script executes
 # dep_IATA_index = '0'
 # arv_IATA_index = '0'